davinci2105/BDD_FRCNN_Tailored/README.md

 # BDD-ObjectDetection: Object Detection using Faster R-CNN on BDD100K Dataset and Hybrid Weighted Loss

 This project implements an object detection system using the Faster R-CNN architecture on the BDD100K dataset.
 The system is evaluated using mAP (mean Average Precision) and other detection metrics.
-The purpose of this report is to provide a detailed analysis of the model's performance, visualization techniques, and possible improvements.

 ## Introduction